 I’m excited to announce that I’ll be participating in my first photography exhibition, “Aesthetics,” at The Perfect Exposure Gallery, opening on Saturday, 11/9/2024 and on view until February 2025.
 “Aesthetics” is “a group show that intends to present a variety of photographers’ work in their own styles and medium of choice in celebration of diversity of expression using the photographic medium.”
 “The Perfect Exposure Gallery was established in 1988 as a forum for the aesthetic, the contemptible and the sublime in photographic imagery.
 The gallery has exhibited Pulitzer and World Press Photo award winners who have gained prominence in their respective fields for commitments to excellence in their artisty.”
 I was drawn to this respected gallery because of its celebration of legendary photographers like Nick Ut, Ringo Chiu, and many others whose powerful work has inspired me.
 The exhibit is curated by the gallery’s owner, Armando Arorizo, who is also a veteran photojournalist—a field that I deeply respect.

 In addition to filmmaking, photography is an integral part of my artistic practice.
 I especially love architecture photography.
 Two of my photographs will be displayed as part of the show: “Grand Arts Ramon C. Cortines School of Visual and Performing Arts” and “National Museum of the American Indian.”
-In addition, two more of my images will be shown online on the gallery’s site: “National Museum of African American History and Culture” and “Walt Disney Concert Hall.”
 I’ve always wanted to exhibit my work so this is a huge honor to be a part of this exciting show.
 These images are part of a continuing series of architecture photographs that I’ve taken over many years—an extensive study of architecture.
 These bold B&W images interpret the dynamic architecture as abstract forms, turning them into fine art.
 Thank you to Armando Arorizo, Gia Trovela, Alejandra Lopez, and The Perfect Exposure Gallery for this wonderful opportunity.

 THE PERFECT EXPOSURE GALLERY / “AESTHETICS” PHOTOGRAPHY GROUP SHOW